ellis0n/barelythere/src/content/posts/glen/glen_three.md

 ---
-title: second post
+title: four post
 username: glenmay
-description: this is my second post
+description: this is my fourth post
-relatedPosts: [one]
+relatedPosts: [glen_one, glen_two]
 draft: false
 date: 2023-09-17
 tags: website, conditioner
-slug: two
+slug: "glen_three"
 ---

 this is the second blog post. it has two tags.